Services

 TESTING PROCEDURES

-Treadmill tests are used to determine what is happening to your heart when is forced to work harder.
-Electrodes are placed on the patient's chest, and a blood pressure monitor on the arm, and they will then jog or run on the treadmill.
-A treadmill test that is clearly negative for any abnormalities following a significant level of exercise indicates good cardiac function.
+Treadmill tests are used to determine what is happening to your heart when it is forced to work harder.
+Electrodes are placed on the patient’s chest and a blood pressure monitor on the arm.
+Preparation requires shaving if necessary and a fine abrasion pad is used to scratch the skin, then a wipe with skin prep to ensure good contact with the electrodes.

 TREATMENT PROCEDURES